Rise to Success: Career Highlights of Audra McDonald

 Audra McDonald's performance in Lady Day at the Wyndham's Theatre in the West End concluded on September 9, 2017.

-June 2020: Launch of Black Theatre United
+June 2020: Launches Black Theatre United

-October 2020: Joins Virtual Voter Education Event
+October 2020: Participates in Voter Education Event

-In October 2020, Audra McDonald joined many other Broadway stars in a virtual voter education and letter-writing party sponsored by VoteRiders to raise awareness about voter ID requirements.
+In October 2020, Audra McDonald joined other Broadway stars in a virtual voter education and letter-writing party sponsored by VoteRiders to raise awareness about voter ID requirements.

 In May 2024, it was announced that Audra McDonald would return to Broadway as Mama Rose in a revival of Gypsy, with previews beginning November 21.
+This performance would lead to her 11th Tony Award nomination.